How To Keep Your Pets Safe At Halloween

 If you can’t do this or keep an eye on your pets, it may be best to keep your pets in another room or confined to their crate, cage, or kennel.

 Decorations and Candles

-Make sure that tinsels are kept off ground level, that small edible sized decorations are avoided and that glow in the dark sticks and jewellery are kept away.
+Make sure that tinsels are kept off ground level, those small edible-sized decorations are avoided and that glow-in-the-dark sticks and jewelry are kept away.

 Swallowing decorations can cause blockages and glow sticks, whilst not toxic, will result in foaming of the mouth and increased salivation.

 Candles in a pumpkin are a great tradition, but like children, pets can get a bit close and suffer burns.